-The school reserves the right to permanently confiscate and destroy immoral or offensive materials (books, magazines, posters, tapes, cards, and other media) brought to school.
+The school reserves the right to permanently confiscate and destroy immoral or offensive materials (books, magazines, posters, tapes, cards, and other media, digital or otherwise) brought to school.
 The administration reserves the right to determine whether an item meets this description.